taoensso/truss/README.md

    [taoensso.truss :as truss :refer (have have! have?)]))
 ```

-And you're good to go - see the examples below for usage ideas.
+And you're good to go - see the examples below (or [here](https://github.com/ptaoussanis/truss/blob/master/src/taoensso/truss/examples.cljc)) for usage ideas.

 ----